Dee Milliner

-DeMarcus Armon "Dee" Milliner (born September 14, 1991) is a former American football cornerback.
-He was drafted by the New York Jets in the first round of the 2013 NFL Draft.
-He played college football at Alabama, and was recognized as a consensus All-American in 2012.
+DeMarcus Armon "Dee" Milliner (born September 14, 1991) is an American former professional football player who was a cornerback in the National Football League (NFL).
+He was selected by the New York Jets in the first round of the 2013 NFL draft.
+He played college football for the Alabama Crimson Tide, and was recognized as a unanimous All-American in 2012.

-High school career
+Early life

 A native of Millbrook, Alabama, Milliner attended Stanhope Elmore High School in Millbrook, where he played football and ran track.
 In football, he was a starting defensive back ever since his freshman year at Alabama's highest high school football level (6A).
 In January 2014 the Alabama High School Athletic Association re-aligned to seven classifications, with 32 teams competing at the 7A level.
 In his first start against Auburn High School he intercepted a pass and ran it back 40 yards for a touchdown.
 By his sophomore year, Milliner was a Montgomery Advertiser All-Metro 5A-6A selection.
 After finishing his junior season with 57 tackles (33 solo) and seven interceptions (two of them returned for touchdowns), he earned 6A ASWA All-State honorable mention.
 He made 71 tackles as a senior in 2009 while intercepting three passes and breaking up eight passes as opposing offenses chose to throw away from his side of the field.
 He was a consensus All-State first teamer, and a 2009 USA Today All-American selection.
 Milliner was selected to the Under Armour All-America Game and played in the Alabama-Mississippi All-Star Classic.

 Milliner was also an standout track and field athlete at Stanhope Elmore, where he competed in events ranging from the 100-meters to the long jump.
 At the 2008 Auburn Invitation, he placed 1st in the long jump event at 21 ft 3 in (6.52 m).
 He finished 8th in the 200-meter dash at the 2009 Central-Falcon Invitational, with a time of 22.00 seconds.
 He recorded a personal-best time of 10.86 seconds in the 100-meter dash at the 2009 AHSAA 4A-6A State Meet, where he took 4th.

-Recruiting

 Regarded as a five-star recruit by Rivals.com, Milliner was listed as the No. 2 cornerback nationally, behind only Lamarcus Joyner, while Scout.com ranked him No. 1 among cornerbacks.
 Growing up in a family of Alabama fans, Milliner picked the Crimson Tide over offers from Auburn, Georgia, Oklahoma, and Tennessee, among others.
 Milliner was Alabama's highest rated recruit of the 2010 class.